td-org-uit-no/assignment-template-typst/main.typ

 = Design <sec:design>

 This is where you describe how you solved the assignment, at least on paper.
 Give a high-level view of your design.
-As a rule of thumb, if you are describing your code, you need to go to a higher abstraction level.
+As a rule of thumb, if you find yourself describing code, you need to go to a higher abstraction level.

 #v(12pt)

 This section is also a good place to put illustrations to enhance the text.
 There are multiple tools out there to create good illustrations. draw.io is a strong tool that can be run in a browser.
-For more advanced users there are stronger, free tools such as Yed Graph Editor.
+There are stronger, free tools, such as Yed Graph Editor, for more advanced users.

 #v(12pt)